little-world/rust-course/projecta/01-lru-cache.md

 - **Multiple readers OR one writer**: Can have many `borrow()` or one `borrow_mut()`, not both
 - **Borrows must be released**: The `Ref`/`RefMut` guards must drop before next borrow

+Because of the runtime borrow checking is a good practice to release the borrow as soon as possible by calling `drop()` or by shrinking the scope.

 **Common Pitfalls**:
 ```rust
 let cache = RefCell::new(HashMap::new());